brianhanifin/Home-Assistant-Config/README.md

 * YouTube: [DrZzs Channel][drzzs-youtube]

 ### Frenk
 I just learned of Franck recently, but he is a long time member of the community.
-I just refactored my code to be similar to his config ([as discussed in this video][frenk-youtube-config]).
+I just refactored my code to be similar to his config ([as discussed in this video][frenck-youtube-config]).
-* Github: [Frenck's Home Assistant Configuration][frenk-github]
+* Github: [Frenck's Home Assistant Configuration][frenck-github]
-* YouTube: [Frenk's Channel][frenk-youtube]
+* YouTube: [Frenck's Channel][frenck-youtube]

 ---